mukulk2020/docs/cfmr_multienv_prep.md

   --set "OPENSHIFT_URL=<The server that is also provided by IBM Cloud OpenShift, for example, https://<something>.cloud.ibm.com:<port>>" \
   --set "OPENSHIFT_TOKEN=<Openshift cluster token string, for example, <alphanumberic long token>"
 ```
-### Running an Install for multi environment setup in a cluster (If features.multiEnvironments value is true)
+### Running an Install : when features.multiEnvironments value is true [Multi Environment setup in a cluster]

 ```shell script
 helm install ibm-cfmr-installer \